 Just like at other colleges and universities, psychology programs at historically black colleges and universities (HBCUs) are offered at both the undergraduate and graduate levels.
 These programs are no different than those offered at any other college, although some may emphasize black psychology or multiculturalism.

-According to U.S. New and World Report 2016 Best Colleges rankings, among the top 10 HBCUs are Florida A&M University, Hampton University and Howard University, all of which offer programs in psychology.
+According to U.S. News & World Report's 2017 rankings, among the top 10 HBCUs are Florida A&M University, Hampton University and Howard University, all of which offer programs in psychology.

 Florida A&M University